albertogg/albertogg.github.com/README.md

 ## Installation

-This blog is generated using Hugo and Wellington.
+This blog is generated using Hugo.

 Installing on macOS:

-    brew install hugo wellington
+    brew install hugo

 ## Start the server